haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 </details>
 <br>
 <br>
-When DisVis fails to identify complexes consistent with all provided restraints during quick scanning it is advisable to rerun with the complete scanning parameters before remove all restraints (or remove only the most violated ones and rerun with complete scanning).
+When DisVis fails to identify complexes consistent with all provided restraints during quick scanning, it is advisable to rerun with the complete scanning parameters before removing all restraints (or removing only the most violated ones and rerunning with complete scanning).
 It is possible that a more thourough sampling of the interaction space will yield complexes consistent with all restraints or at least reduce the list of putative false positive restraints.

 <hr>
 #### DisVis output files

-It is difficult to really appreciate the accessible interaction space between the two partners with only images.
+It is difficult to appreciate the accessible interaction space between the two partners with static images only.
-Therefore download the results archive to your computer which is available at the top of your results page.
+Therefore you should download the results archive to your computer (which is available at the top of your results page).
-You will find in it the following files:
+You will find in the archive the following files:

 * `accessible_complexes.out`: A text file containing the number of complexes consistent with a number of restraints.
 * `accessible_interaction_space.mrc`: A density file in MRC format.
-The density represents the center of mass of the scanning chain conforming to the maximum number of consistent restraints at every position in space
+The density represents the space where the center of mass of the scanning chain can be placed while satisfying the consistent restraints.
 * `disvis.log`: A log file showing all the parameters used, together with date and time indications.
 * `violations.out`: A text file showing how often a specific restraint is violated for each number of consistent restraints.
-* `z-score.out`: A text file giving the Z-score for each restraint.
+* `z-score.out`: A text file giving the z-score for each restraint.
 The higher the score, the more likely the restraint is a false positive.
 * `run_parameters.json`: A text file containing the parameters of your run.
-* `result.html`: A reduced version of the results page for viewing the results offline or after the data have been deleted from our servers.
+* `result.html`: A reduced version of the results page for viewing the results offline or after the data is deleted from our servers.

 _Note_: Results for the different pair combinations are available from the tutorial data directory in the `disvis` directory as `disvis-results-X-Y`.

-Let us now inspect the solutions and visualise of the interaction space in Chimera:
+Let us now inspect the solutions and visualise the interaction space in Chimera:

 <a class="prompt prompt-info">
   Open the *fixed_chain.pdb* file and the *accessible_interaction_space.mrc* density map in Chimera.